 Safe proprietary nootropic mushroom blend.

-Find out how to choose a safe proprietary nootropic mushroom blend with tips on label transparency, quality testing, and ingredient sourcing.
+Find out how to choose a safe proprietary nootropic mushroom blend with tips on label reading, ingredient transparency, and third-party lab testing.

-You’ve probably seen mushroom gummies popping up everywhere, promising everything from sharper focus to a calmer mind.
-While the benefits of functional mushrooms are exciting, the supplement market can be a bit of a wild west.
-Many products hide behind vague labels, making it impossible to know what you’re actually consuming.
-A company might list a proprietary nootropic mushroom blend on its bottle, but that doesn’t tell you how much of each key ingredient is inside—or if there’s enough to even be effective.
-This guide is here to help you cut through the noise.
-We'll show you how to spot red flags, read lab reports, and choose a safe, high-quality product you can trust.
+Mushroom gummies are popping up everywhere, promising everything from sharper focus to a calmer mind.
+But here's the problem: the supplement market is a bit of a wild west.
+Many products hide behind vague labels, especially when they list a proprietary nootropic mushroom blend.
+This tactic can hide ineffective dosages or unwanted ingredients.
+You deserve to know exactly what you’re putting into your body.
+This guide will show you how to cut through the noise, spot the red flags, and choose a safe, high-quality product you can trust.

 Shop Now